openhab/openhab-addons/bundles/org.openhab.binding.deconz/README.md

 The resolution provided is 1/10s.
 If no value is provided, the default value of the device is used.

+`extendedcolorlight` and `colorlight` have different modes for setting the color.
+Some devices accept only XY, others HSB, others both modes and the binding tries to autodetect the correct mode.
+If this fails, the advanced `colormode` parameter can be set to `xy` or `hs`.

 ### Textual Thing Configuration - Retrieving an API Key

 If you use the textual configuration, the thing file without an API key will look like this, for example: